-Business Transaction Management applications rely on the WebLogic container for authentication and association of roles with users.
-The roles of Business Transaction Management administrator (amfadmin, slmadmin, exmadmin) are automatically mapped to the Administrators group defined in your WebLogic server.
-The roles of Management Console user (amfuser, slmuser, exmuser) are mapped to the groups Operators and Monitors.
-The roles of Business Transaction Management observer (amfobserver, slmobserver, exmobserver) are mapped to the group Everyone, granting all authenticated users observer privileges.
-The following table lists the Business Transaction Management application roles and their default container role mapping:
+The application roles of Business Transaction Management administrator (amfadmin, slmadmin, exmadmin) are automatically mapped to the Administrators group on Windows systems, or the adm, sys, and bin groups on Unix-like systems.
+The roles of BTM user (amfuser, slmuser, exmuser) and observer (amfobserver, slmobserver, exmobserver) are mapped to all authenticated users on your system.
+Note that the default mapping assumes the WebSphere security value of Local OS setting for the Active user registry setting.
+If you are using a different security setup, you may have to remap users/groups based on your authentication domain settings.
+The table below lists the Business Transaction Management application roles and their default container role mapping:

 Business Transaction Management Application Roles Container Group

 amfadmin Administrators

+slmadmin

 exmadmin

-slmadmin

-amfuser Operators, Monitors
+amfuser all authenticated users

+slmuser

 exmuser

-slmuser

-amfobserver Everyone
+amfobserver

+slmobserver

 exmobserver

-slmobserver

 amf_limited_observer

+slm_limited_observer

 exm_limited_observer

-slm_limited_observer

 amf_proxy_user

-exm_proxy_user

-slm_proxy_user

-exm_inspector exm_inspector
+exm_inspector exm_Inspector

+exm_superinspector exm_superinspector

-Table 2-1 Role Mapping in WebLogic
+Table 2-1 Role Mapping in WebSphere

-You can modify these default mappings in the WebLogic deployment descriptor file (weblogic.xml).
-For more information on setting up user accounts and assigning roles, see the "Authentication and Role Mapping" topic of the Business Transaction Management online help.
+You can change these mappings using the WebSphere Administrative Console.
+For information on setting up user accounts and assigning roles, see the "Authentication and Role Mapping" topic in the Business Transaction Management online help.
+Log in to the Business Transaction Management Console using credentials from an account in one of these groups.

-2.4 Setting up your Business Transaction Management Databases
+2.4 Setting up your Business Transaction Management databases